moincreemers/swt/features.md

 ## Completed

 - Integration with Spring-Boot
-- Automatic mapping of JS Client rendering/download via default path (i.e., "/"): DONE
+- Automatic mapping of JS Client rendering/download via default path (i.e., "/").
+This is now implemented by the developer.
+The developer needs to create the application controller where the mapping is declared.
 - Widget hierarchy with containers and non-containers: DONE.
-- Automatic discovery of Views (i.e., "Pages") using the @Component attribute: DONE
+- Automatic discovery of Pages using the @Component attribute: DONE
-- Automatic validation of all views when starting application: DONE
+- Automatic validation of all pages, widgets and statements when starting application: DONE
-- Automatic validation of customEvent handlers and statements made that are part of those handlers: DONE
 - Icon font: DONE.
 - Button types: DONE.
 - Panel types: DONE.